-The time finally arrived at St. Elizabeth Ann Seton Church in Keller, Texas (a Dallas suburb).
+The time finally arrived at St. Elizabeth Ann Seton Church in Keller, Texas (a Ft.
+Worth suburb).
 Since Texas was a hot spot of the coronavirus, we had to wear masks and every other row was kept vacant.
 The following video will give you the sensation of being there at the wedding and the reception even if you could not attend in person.

-Before the reading of the Gospel, the couple will kiss the sacred book.
+After the reading of the Gospel, the couple will kiss the sacred book.
 Pictured on the Bible are the four evangelists of the Gospel……Matthew, Mark, Luke, and John with Christ at the center..
 May they always be faithful to the Gospel, not only to keep it, but also to spread it in little or big ways beginning in their own little domestic church, the home.
 After all, the chief educators in the faith are the parents, a grave responsibility.
 Catechism teachers are only supplements.

 Fr.
 Christopher Andrews presided at the Nuptial Mass.
 The lectors were Monica Ashour and Richard Le Grand.
 The cantor, Erin Scalisi; the flower girls, Everly Guilbeault & Daphne Chernoff; the ring bearers Zachary Guilbeault & Seth Wooming.